DevoInc/python-ds-connector/README.md

 To load data, create a `Writer` object found in [writer.py](https://github.com/devods/devodsconnector/blob/master/devodsconnector/writer.py)

-Credentials must also be specified when creating a Loader object in order to send data into Devo.
+Credentials must also be specified when creating a `Writer` object in order to send data into Devo.
 In addition to credentials, a relay must be specified as well.
-Credentials and relays can be specified in two ways
+Credentials and relays can be specified in two ways:

 1. Credentials: `devo_writer = devo.Writer(key={path_to_key}, crt={path_to_crt}, chain={path_to_chain}, relay={relay})`
 2. Profile: `devo_writer = devo.Writer(profile={your_profile})`